Wallace W. Douglas (1914-1995) Papers

 The teaching files contain mostly examination sheets and course descriptions.
 Douglas' interest in composition is represented in materials relating to the Committee on Composition (Box 1, Folder 28) and two folders relating to the institute on writing sponsored under the auspices of the National Defense Education Act in 1967 (Box 2, Folders 1 - 2).

 This addition to the Wallace W. Douglas Papers fills 18 boxes and spans the period 1906-1995, with the bulk of the material falling between 1934 and 1989.
 The papers are divided into nine categories: biographical information, education files, correspondence (both general and subject), teaching files, research files, professional associations and conferences files, papers presented, publications, and reviews.

 The biographical materials, spanning the years 1906-1995, are arranged chronologically by date within each folder, and consist of date books, address books, financial and tax records, an interview with Douglas, obituaries and memorial service programs.
 Also included are the financial records and correspondence of the Lee and Eleanor Douglas Estate.

 The education files span the years 1934-1945.
 Included are papers and notes from Douglas' undergraduate years at Colgate, six chapters from an unidentified manuscript about a fictitious man named Martin Griggs, a few papers from Indiana University where Douglas was a teaching assistant, and his Harvard doctoral dissertation.
-The files are arranged in the order of the universities he attended and chronologically within each folder.

 The Dartmouth Seminar was a month long conference for fifty participants from England, the United States and Canada held at Dartmouth College in 1966 to analyze the teaching of the English language.
 Included in the files are study group and working party notes and papers, correspondence, and resulting programs.